garylirocks/quickrefs/azure-networking.markdown

   - ExpressRoute and VPN could co-exist in a subnet, this configuration requires a larger subnet
 - These VMs contain routing tables and specific services, they are created automatically, you can't configure them directly
 - VPN gateways can be deployed to multiple AZs for high availability
+- A VPN Gateway will have a public IP, and two private IPs (one is for BGP) ??

 VPN types: